Preserving the best of the past for the future of tomorrow

 For Morgan horse inquiries, call (832) 720-2850

 The splash gene "hides" only in the context that it isn't always visually obvious.
 It doesn't skip generations or express only on specific base colors.
 If you suspect a horse carries splash, DNA color testing for Splash 1 confirms whether or not it is present.
+The 3 identified lines that currently exist in the breed are:

 If a horse has one copy of the splash gene and it is mated to a non-splash Morgan the resulting foal will have a 50% chance of inheriting one copy of the splash gene, 50% will have no splash gene at all.